 The Building User Guide forms part of the lease agreement.
 It may change from time to time as research, best practice, and the built environment changes.
 You will be notified of these changes.

-1. Executive Sumary
+1. Executive Summary

-Thank you for your support of our initiative to promote the environment and maintain a green building.
+Thank you for your support of our initiative to promote the environment.
 We can make a big difference together.
 Here's the TLDR for each section, to make getting started easy.

 2. Environment Champion